emmaculate-exceel/alx-low_level_programming/0x03-debugging/README.md

-this a readme file for debugging the code for C files
+this a readme file for debugging section of the code for C files